– Satyakam Ray

-A few Samaritans from different walks of life came forward to help the needy to alleviate their pain.
+A few Samaritans from different walks of life came forward to help people in need to alleviate their pain.
 Along with frontline covid warriors like doctors, nurses, healthcare workers, and police, these behind-the-curtain warriors were addressing the S.O.S. calls posted on social media by the relatives of the patients who were in dire need of any of these- hospital beds, medical oxygen, medicines, injections, I.C.U., ventilators, plasma, food, money or little solace.

 A similar analogy can be thought of During World War II.
 When opposing countries were fighting against each other, and many casualties were happening, several unnoticed groups of the International Red Cross worked day and night voluntarily to help the war victims, often without any appreciation or recognition.
 Just like the worker ants work silently in a group searching for food in the animal world.

 Hitesh-a data scientist and Bangalore reside, was a part of such an initiative.
 He was a member of a WhatsApp group where around 40 active participants were committed to the cause by spending at least 2-3 hours daily on calls, Twitter, Facebook, and Instagram to arrange the required medical attention pleaded by the relatives of the patients.
 He could call himself a proud S.O.S. call warrior.